Forgiveness: In relationships

 Forgiveness in marriage is important.
 When two people can forgive each other, this contributes to a happy marriage.
-Forgiveness can help prevent problems from growing and aid in conflict resolution.
-In a dating relationship as opposed to a married relationship, couples are less likely to acknowledge transgressions surrounding the relationship and more likely to forgive each other without conditions, as well as being more understanding towards their partners.
+Forgiveness can help prevent problems from worsening and aid in conflict resolution.
+Depending on the severity of the transgression, partners may engage in different communication behavior to seek or grant forgiveness.

+In dating relationships (as opposed to marriages), couples are less likely to acknowledge transgressions in the relationship and more likely to forgive each other unconditionally, as well as being more understanding towards their partners.
 When married couples argue, they tend to focus on who is right and who is wrong.

-Depending on the severity of the transgression, partners may engage in different communication behaviors to seek or grant forgiveness.

-Merolla distinguished two types of forgiveness, conditional and indirect forgiveness, and direct forgiveness.
+Merolla distinguished two types of forgiveness: conditional/indirect forgiveness and direct forgiveness.

-Direct and conditional forgiveness involve discussion about the incident, where the forgiving person is straightforward and clear in telling the offender that they forgive them, usually saying something such as "I forgive you", or "You are forgiven".
+Direct forgiveness involves discussion of the incident.
+The forgiving person must be straightforward and clear in telling the offender that they forgive them.

-Indirect forgiveness reflects on minimizing the conflict.
-With this type of forgiveness, forgivers do not make it explicitly clear to their offender that they are forgiven, but rather it is just 'understood'.
-This could come from tactics such as humor, eye contact, hugging, or reverting to acting normal, or how things were before the transgression.
-Therefore, indirect forgiveness is less appropriate following a more severe incident that is usually followed by great hurt and anger, and more appropriate for smaller transgressions like minor disagreements or fights.
+Indirect forgiveness focuses on minimizing conflict.
+Forgivers do not explicitly tell the offender that they are forgiven, but it is meant to be tacitly understood.
+This could come from tactics such as humor, eye contact, hugging, or reverting to normal behavior.
+Therefore, indirect forgiveness is less appropriate following a severe incident and more appropriate for smaller transgressions like minor disagreements or fights.

-There is also conditional forgiveness, in which the offender is forgiven, but with stipulations.
-This could be a scenario where the offender makes a deal not to do something again that might have led to the transgression, such as drinking alcohol.
+There is also conditional forgiveness, in which the offender is forgiven with stipulations.
+The offender may make a deal to refrain from the behavior that might have led to the transgression, such as drinking alcohol.

 In a 2005 study, researchers investigated whether forgiveness is important in a marriage, particularly if it accrues before or after an argument as well as its role in broken promises.
 Researchers found six components that were related to forgiveness in marriage: satisfaction, ambivalence, conflict, attributions, empathy, and commitment.